10fu3/StackCMS/README.md

 Headless CMS software

 This CMS can...
-- define your original contents field
+- define your original 'contents' field
-- relation your contents to contents
+- define relation about your 'contents' to your 'contents'
-- search contents by filter (called mongo db api)
+- search contents by 'filter' (that is mongo db filter)

 ## based on
 - golang